softcomui/eyw-website/_posts/2018-09-26-nack-with-eyowo.md

 ---

-Sunday 16th of September was abuzz with activity as nack (Nigerian Articulate Culture Kullection) Apparel launched its Interlude Kullection, powered by Eyowo.
+Sunday 16th of September was abuzz with activities as NACK (Nigerian Articulate Culture Kullection) Apparel launched its Interlude Kullection, powered by Eyowo.

 Interlude, described as ‘FEARLESS’ was inspired by utilitarianism, consisting of carefully crafted pieces that incorporates pleated and embellished jerseys, edgy military straps and digital art of  native culture.